HrudayR/Puzzle-solver/README.md

 The jump from Experiment 3 (0.58) to Experiment 5 (0.70) isolates the contribution of the learnable CNN.
 Fourier descriptors capture boundary shape, but they are insensitive to fine-grained visual content running along the edge such as colour transitions, surface texture, and local contrast patterns that differ between puzzle images.
 The learnable CNN fills this gap by discovering the specific textural cues most predictive of compatibility on this dataset.
 The 0.12 gain over fixed Gabor features confirms that task-specific learning adds discriminative power that no fixed filter bank can replicate.

 **The Transformer solver is necessary, not optional.**
 Comparing Experiments 2 and 3 and Experiments 4 and 5 reveals a consistent gain of roughly 0.26 from the Transformer, regardless of which encoder is used.
 Puzzle reconstruction is an inherently global problem: the correct position of any single piece is only meaningful relative to all others.
 A shallow solver that reasons locally cannot resolve this interdependency, whereas the Transformer's self-attention mechanism considers every piece against every other in a single pass.
-The solver is not an interchangeable component — it is a structural requirement for competitive performance.
+The solver is not an interchangeable component.
+Rather, it is a structural requirement for competitive performance.

 **Limitations and future work.**
 Despite the improvement over the baseline, a matching accuracy of 0.70 leaves substantial room for further progress.
 Several directions are worth exploring: